Find Affordable College Courses

 Beverly, MA

 Out of the 29 schools in the New England Region that were part of this year’s ranking, Endicott College landed the # 5 spot on the list.
-Located in the large suburb of Beverly, Endicott is a private not-for-profit college with a small student population.
+Located in the large suburb of Beverly, Endicott is a private not-for-profit school with a small student population.

 On average, design graduates from Endicott take out $27,000 in student loans while working on their degree.